-In view of this, starting from this disclosure as at 31 March 2023, the disclosure requirements relating to the temporary treatments described above, introduced by EBA/GL/2018/01 and the subsequent EBA/GL/2020/12, which represent an amendment to the former that became necessary due to the pandemic, no longer apply to the ISP Group.
+In view of this, starting from 31 March 2023, the disclosure requirements relating to the temporary treatments described above, introduced by EBA/GL/2018/01 and the subsequent EBA/GL/2020/12, which represent an amendment to the former that became necessary due to the pandemic, no longer apply to the ISP Group.
+With the normalisation of the situation linked to the COVID-19 pandemic and the phasing out of the related support measures established, EBA/GL/2020/07 governing the related reporting obligations were also repealed with effect from 1 January 2023.